tvanderbruggen/SciCpp/README.md

 ### Setup your development environment

 After cloning the repository, you can follow the [circleci configuration file](.circleci/config.yml) to setup your development environment.
-Only tested on Ubuntu 18.04 for now.
+Using Ubuntu 22.04 at the moment.

 ### Running the test suite